sammler/strategy-heartbeat/README.md

   - To be exposed again by the API
 - So, bottom line we could also describe this service as a ping-pong service

-If this is pretty much useless, why did we build it?
+## If this is pretty much useless, why do we need it?

 In its final state, _strategy-heartbeat_ is meant to be a reference implementation of a _strategy_ in sammler.io, implementing patterns such as: